 The loans that comprise the Loan Assets are callable at any time, most of them at no premium to par.
-Although it is not clear at this time when each loan may be called, some of these loans are to companies that are controlled by an affiliate of the Adviser.
+It is not clear at this time when each loan may be called.
 Whether a loan is called will depend both on the continued positive performance of the portfolio company and the existence of favorable financing market conditions that allow such company the ability to replace existing financing with less expensive capital.
 As market conditions change frequently, it is unknown when, and if, this may be possible for each portfolio company.
 In the case of some of these loans, having the loan called early may reduce the achievable yield for the Company below the stated yield to maturity contained herein if the capital returned cannot be invested in transactions with equal or greater expected yields.

-Our failure to make follow-on investments in our portfolio companies could impair the value of our portfolio.
+Our failure to make follow-on investments in our portfolio companies could impair the value of our portfolio; our ability to make follow-on investments in certain portfolio companies may be restricted.

-Following an initial investment in a portfolio company, we may make additional investments in that portfolio company as "follow-on" investments in order to: (1) increase or maintain in whole or in part our equity ownership percentage; (2) exercise warrants, options or convertible securities that were acquired in the original or subsequent financing; or (3) attempt to preserve or enhance the value of our initial investment.
+Following an initial investment in a portfolio company, provided that there are no restrictions imposed by the 1940 Act, we may make additional investments in that portfolio company as "follow-on" investments in order to: (1) increase or maintain in whole or in part our equity ownership percentage; (2) exercise warrants, options or convertible securities that were acquired in the original or subsequent financing; or (3) attempt to preserve or enhance the value of our initial investment.

 We have the discretion to make any follow-on investments, subject to the availability of capital resources.
 We may elect not to make follow-on investments or otherwise lack sufficient funds to make those investments.
 Our failure to make follow-on investments may, in some circumstances, jeopardize the continued viability of a portfolio company and our initial investment, or may result in a missed opportunity for us to increase our participation in a successful operation.
 Even if we have sufficient capital to make a desired follow-on investment, we may elect not to make such follow-on investment because we may not want to increase our concentration of risk, because we prefer other opportunities, because we are inhibited by compliance with BDC requirements or because we desire to maintain our RIC tax status.
+We may be restricted from making follow-on investments in certain portfolio companies to the extent that affiliates of ours hold interests in such companies.